Employee Ownership Trust

-If you are thinking about putting your business up for sale or succession planning, you should consider if employee ownership (EO), via an EOT, may offer you a different and tax efficient pathway.
+If you are thinking about putting your business up for sale or succession planning, you should consider if an EOT may offer you a different and tax efficient pathway.
 You should investigate if an EOT may be the right choice for your business and employees.

 There are a number of conditions to establish an EOT that will require careful consideration by business owners in consultation with their staff.
 These include:

-- who to appoint as a trustee of the EOT; (typically, a UK resident company is used to avoid the risk of personal liability on individual trustees and for administrative reasons);
+- who to appoint as a trustee of the EOT; (typically, a UK resident company is used);

 - the governance structure between the company and the trustee of an EOT;

 - the market value of the controlling interest sold to the trustee; (which will require an independent valuation); and

 - how the trustee will fund the purchase of a controlling interest; (typically, the majority of the purchase price will be left outstanding, as a loan owed to the business owners who are selling shares, which will be repaid over time out of the profits of the trading company (this is known as vendor loan financing)).